kam-zhan-yue/.config/README.md

 Below are all the packages I use in my dev environment, along with my personal rating.

-★★★★★ = Core part of workflow, can't live without it.

-★★★★☆ = Used daily, makes certain workflows so much better

-★★★☆☆ = Solid usage, just barely better than the default option

-★★☆☆☆ = Little usage, good for specific scenarios

-★☆☆☆☆ = Rarely used, only for style / effects

 | Package                                                | Rating | Description                                                               |
 | ------------------------------------------------------ | ------ | ------------------------------------------------------------------------- |
 | [bat](https://github.com/sharkdp/bat)                  | ★☆☆☆☆  | Visually stunning, but I barely use this function.                        |